 Your response to this essay question should be no more than 2 pages in length.
 Please respond fully and concisely using 1.5 line spacing.

-For more advice on getting into Fuqua, download our Essential Guide to Fuqua, one of our 15 guides to the world’s top business schools.
-If you’re ready to start building your own application for Fuqua and other top business schools, call us at 1-800-925-7737 and speak with an MBA admissions expert today.
+If Fuqua is on your list of dream MBA programs, download our Essential Guide to the Fuqua School of Business, one of our 14 guides to the world’s best MBA programs.
+If you’re ready to get started on applying, call us at 1-800-925-7737 and speak with an MBA admissions expert today.
 And, as always, be sure to find us on Facebook and Google+, and follow us on Twitter!

 By Scott Shrum